iTaxoTools/ConvPhase/README.md

 - thinning interval (-t)
 - burn-in (-b)

-For examples on using the Python API, look at the [scripts](./scripts/) folder.
+For some examples on how to use the Python API, please have look at the [scripts](./scripts/) folder.

 ## Dependencies